shokanshi/singpass-myinfo/README.md

     'client_id' => env('SINGPASS_CLIENT_ID'),

-    // if the setting defined in callback_endpoint_url is: sp/callback
+    // this setting is here because socialite requires it to be defined.
+SingpassProvider will always overwrite it to route('singpass.callback')
-    // the callback url will be: https://your-company.com/sp/callback 'redirect' => env('SINGPASS_REDIRECT_URI'),
+    'redirect' => env('SINGPASS_REDIRECT_URI'),

     // the private key file that your application will be used for signing